jbroadway/docs/docs/1.0/getting-started.md

 # Getting started

 Welcome to the Flipside user manual.
-Flipside is an animation studio that uses virtual reality hardware as a motion capture system.
-It is currently available in [early access](/early-access) and is compatible with the Oculus Rift and HTC Vive headsets.
+Flipside is a real-time animation studio that uses virtual reality hardware as a motion capture system.
+It is currently available on [Steam Early Access](http://store.steampowered.com/app/495800/Flipside_Studio/) and is compatible with the Oculus Rift, HTC Vive, and Windows Mixed Reality headsets.

 * [[> Notice to reader ]]
 * [[> Installing Flipside ]]